Boardman-Vogt resolutions and bar/cobar constructions of (co)operadic (co)bimodules: Cofibrant resolutions for -bimodules in spectra

 \section{Cofibrant resolutions for $\Lambda$-bimodules in spectra}

 Let $\calP$ and $\calQ$ be two 1-reduced operads and $M$ be a ($\calP$-$\calQ$)-bimodule in spectra.
-The aim of this section is to introduce an alternative definition of the Boardman--Vogt resolution of $M$ as an ($W\calP$-$W\calQ$)-bimodule and to prove that the leveled two-sided bar construction of $M$ can be expressed as the suspension of the ($\Ind(W\calP)$-$\Ind(W\calQ)$)-cobimodule of indecomposable elements $\Ind(WM)$.
-Similarly to the operadic case, we also prove that the Boardman--Vogt resolution is isomorphic to the leveled two-sided cobar-bar construction.
+The aim of this section is to introduce a kind of Boardman--Vogt $W_{l}$ resolution for any ($W\calP$-$W\calQ$)-bimodule $M$ and to prove that the leveled two-sided bar construction of $M$ can be expressed as the suspension of the ($\Ind(W\calP)$-$\Ind(W\calQ)$)-cobimodule of indecomposable elements $\Ind(W_{l}M)$.
+Similarly to the operadic case, we also prove that the Boardman--Vogt resolution is weakly equivalent to the leveled two-sided cobar-bar construction.